gemshub/xgems/README.md

 make install
 ~~~

 CMake uses `find_package` to search for pybind11 `pybind11Config.cmake` configuration file.
-Installing pybind11 using `pip install` using other ways might not provide the required configuration file and will result in errors.
+Installing pybind11 using `pip install` or other ways might not provide the required configuration file and will result in errors.

 * To compile xGEMS with python bindings and demos: